-As a new believer in Jesus Christ, it does not take long for the battle against temptation and sin to begin.
-Things that previously did not bother you will now become a problem as the Spirit of God heightens the awareness levels of your conscience.
-Sinful habits of your past life will now cause great pain if you do not work at removing them from your life.
+As a new believer in Jesus Christ, it does not take long for the battle against temptation and sin to become obvious.
+Things that previously did not bother you will now become a problem as the Spirit of God heightens your awareness and intensifies your conscience.
+Sinful habits from your past life will now cause great pain if you do not work at removing them from your life.

 As believers we need to understand how to deal effectively with temptation and sin if we are ever going to become a mature Christian.

-Temptation is the initial urging a person feels to commit sin.
-In itself temptation is not sin and does NOT come from God.
-However, if not dealt with correctly it can rapidly become sin with devastating consequences.
+Temptation is the initial urge a person feels to commit sin.
+In itself, temptation is not sin and does NOT come from God.
+However, if not dealt with correctly, temptation can rapidly become sin with devastating consequences.

 James 1:13-15 When tempted, no one should say, “God is tempting me.”
 For God cannot be tempted by evil, nor does he tempt anyone; but each one is tempted when, by his own evil desire, he is dragged away and enticed.
 Then, after desire has conceived, it gives birth to sin; and sin, when it is full-grown, gives birth to death.